Jobsite Theater is an incorporated professional, nonprofit 501(c)(3) theater company that has been serving the Tampa Bay area since 1998.

 Jobsite was founded as an artist’s company, backed by an Artistic Associates collective, comprised of artists of varying disciplines.
 The Artistic Associates assist in the programming of the season and, with our Board of Directors, ensures the overall health and direction of the organization.

 Jobsite works exclusively with local talent.
-They have assembled an ensemble that in their 2008–09 season was over 30 artists strong who assist Jobsite in all elements of theatrical production.
+They have assembled an ensemble currently over 40 members strong who assist Jobsite in all elements of theatrical production.
 Ensemble members are also afforded opportunities to produce second stage work in late night slots or at times the theater might normally be dark.
+In 2013 one such project, 4.48 Psychosis, was honored as one of the top nine performances of the year and earned a Creative Loafing Best of the Bay Award for Best Reason to Take Theater Seriously.

 Jobsite has an internship program in place where theater artists in educational programs (and even in some cases those who may be unaffiliated) may come to learn and get hands-on experience in all aspects of production, with a possibility of becoming an Ensemble Member upon completion of the program.
 Another unique part of Jobsite’s relationship with the Straz Center is that students at their Patel Conservatory also have the opportunity for hands-on training by our artists.